itesoro/tip/tip/README.md

 ## VSCode Integration

-In order to use tip with VSCode you must install `tip` and then provide path to `tipr` executable as current interpreter.
+In order to use tip with VSCode you must install `tip` and then provide path to `tip_run` executable as current interpreter.
 It will use **all installed libraries** in current tip home.
-Read more in `tipr --help`.
+Read more in `tip_run --help`.

 ## Glossary